cstratopoulos/camargue/source/tests/unittests.md

 constructor errors in classes which manage C resources and are responsible for freeing managed memory upon destruction.
-As the name suggests, you are invited to run them with [Valgrind](http://valgrind.org/) to see that no memory is leaked during exception conditions.
+As the name suggests, you are invited to run them with [Valgrind](http://valgrind.org/), or some other heap profiling tool, to see that no memory is leaked during exception conditions.
+(NB:
+Concorde uses an external implementation of Delaunay triangulation edge sets, and the code contains a memory leak, so Valgrind will report leaked memory when testing branching machinery, or if a Delaunay starting edge set is used.)

 Similarly, tests with the tag `[!shouldfail]` are marked by Catch as hidden by default.
 As the name suggests, these are tests of the error